 News and Events

-The Center for Korean Studies sponsors lectures, exhibits, film series, teacher workshops and cultural performances throughout the year.
+The Center for Korean Studies sponsors lectures, exhibits, teacher workshops and cultural performances throughout the year.
 These events are designed to encourage economic, political and cultural understanding of Korea among members of the Binghamton University community and the public.

 CKS Co-Sponsored Event

 November 2, 2018.
 2:30 PM, LH-009

 North Korea and Trump Diplomacy: Real Progress or Shiny Objects

 Since Donald Trump's inauguration, US/DPRK Relations have been ever changing.
 Following the 2018 Singapore summit, many have argued that the US and North Korea have entered a new phase of diplomacy and cooperation.
 Have the Trump administration's DPRK policies enabled legitimate results?
 Or have both leaders used this new era as a political tool to legitimate his own respective power?
 What would lasting progress in US/DPRK relations look like; and what are the implications for North Korea and the Peninsula as a whole?
 We will address these and other questions regarding North Korea in the age of Trump diplomacy.

 Hilary Izatt is currently a lecturer in the Political Science Department and research associate at Binghamton University's Center on Democratic Performance.
 She holds graduate degrees from the School of Oriental and African Studies in London and Georgetown University's Department of Government.
 Prior to Georgetown, she spent two years as a research associate at Stanford University's Korean Studies program.
 While she focuses on broad questions of authoritarianism and democracy, much of her research centers in East Asia, specifically the Korean Peninsula.
 She lived and worked in South Korea for several years.